-Later in life, I befriended a man who attended an LGBT rehab program.
+Later in life, I befriended a man who attended an LGBTQ rehab program.
 My friend was both HIV-positive and suffered from manic depression.
 Despite the gay-only setting, he was stigmatized.
 He states that the counselors placed more emphasis on his sexual promiscuity than his substance abuse.
 Today, he’s still alive, but he still struggles and relapses regularly.

 One Sponsor Stated That My Homosexuality Was a Result of Alcoholism

 I personally avoided AA and similar support groups for years because of the constant references to a “higher power.”
 These references brought me back to childhood and distant recollections of church sermons that threatened eternal damnation.

 Once I finally did join a group, my sponsor tried to “convert” me to straight.
 He insisted that my sexual orientation was a byproduct of my alcoholism.
 This obsession with “curing” gays through rehab confuses gender identity with the disease of addiction.

 We must, at all costs, avoid embarrassing and ostracizing those people who need help.

 On the Ride to the Rehab, I Realized That I Was Loved